sapdatastory/DataIntelligence/Processing/Python/Python3_2nd.md

     Returns:
         table (api.Table): Table object containing the read rows.

-> :arrows_counterclockwise: Currently under development.
-Not available yet.
+> :arrows_counterclockwise: 현재 개발 중입니다. 아직 사용할 수 없습니다.
 #### reader.read_dataframe(n=-1)
     Read a list of rows from the stream and returns it in the dataframe form.
 This function is blocked from returning if less than the desired number of rows is available and the stream is still open.
 If the stream is closed, read can return less than n rows.
 If -1 is passed, rows are read until writer closes the stream.
     Args: